Azure/azure-sdk-tools/tools/test-proxy/docker/README.md

 ### Certificates

-All necessary components for dev-certificate usage are present within the `dev_certificate` directory.
+All necessary components for dev-certificate usage are present within the `eng/common/testproxy` directory.
 Reference [trusting-cert-per-language.md](../documentation/trusting-cert-per-language.md) to learn how to add and trust with the toolchain of your choice.

 Please note that each language + its SSL stack will provide different mechanisms for validating SSL certificates.
 Again, reference [trusting-cert-per-language.md](../documentation/trusting-cert-per-language.md) to understand the process beyond the most general case.